bexcran/openbmc/meta-ampere/meta-adlink/README.md

 Known Issues
 ------------
 - SMPro (SoC/Core/DIMM) sensors occasionally return bogus results, for example temperature readings of 127 degC or 511 degC.
-- SMPro (SoC/Core/DIMM) sensors occasionally stop refreshing due to I2C I/O errors that persist until the machine is power cycled.
-- Fan control (/usr/share/swampd/config.json) should be tuned/calibrated
-  for each system's fan configuration.
+This appears to happen when the host is rebooted.
-- SOL doesn't work.
+- SOL in the webui doesn't work; neither do the ssh SOL consoles.
-- Inventory is missing many items.
 - Fan detection isn't working - missing fans are shown as having a high rpm.
-- The BMC MAC address is the same on all machines.
-Ideally should probably generate a unique address from the product or board serial number.

 Flash Sizes
 -----------

-The default configuration builds a 32MB firmware image, which fits in the SPI-NOR EEPROMs that ADLINK ships with their systems.
-However, it's a tight fit and several potentially useful packages are removed, plus the filesystem doesn't have much space left.

-If you have a 64MB (512Mb) or 128MB (1Gb) EEPROM, you can build firmware images for them by overriding the default `FLASH_SIZE`.
+If you have a 64MB (512Mb) or 128MB (1Gb) EEPROM, you can build firmware images for them by setting `FLASH_SIZE`.

 After running `. setup comhpcalt` edit conf/local.conf (i.e.
 build/comhpcalt/conf/local.conf) and add a line:
 ```